Helperbird/website/src/pages/help/features/how-to-hide-images-and-gifs-on-every-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Images and GIFs
 featureDescription:
-  Learn how to use Helperbird to hide GIFs and images on web pages, reducing distractions and improving focus while browsing.
+  Learn how to hide images and animated GIFs on any website using Helperbird.
+Removing images can help you focus on text and reduce distractions.
 footer: true
 header: true
 ---

-Hide GIFs and images to reduce visual distractions, prevent motion sensitivity issues, or speed up page loading on slower connections.
+## What is Hide Images?

+The Hide Images feature removes all pictures from a webpage, leaving only the text.
+The Hide GIFs feature stops animated images from playing.

+This helps you focus on reading the actual content without being distracted by pictures or moving images.

 ---

+## Who is This For?

+This feature is helpful for:

+- People who are distracted by images when trying to read
+- Anyone sensitive to motion or flashing images
+- People with slow internet connections who want pages to load faster
+- Students who want to focus on text content
+- Anyone who finds animated GIFs overwhelming

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Media Options
+## Step 2: Go to the All Features Section

-Scroll down in the list of tools, find **Media Options** and click the open icon next to it.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

-## Step 3: Toggle Hide Gifs or Images
+## Step 3: Find Hide Images or Hide GIFs

-In the Media Options panel, you'll see two options:
+Look through the list of features until you see **Hide images** and **Hide GIFs**.

+These are separate features in the All Features list.
+Hide images has a pink image icon and Hide GIFs has a blue GIF icon.

+---

+## Step 4: Turn on Hide Images or Hide GIFs

+Click the toggle switch next to the feature you want to use:

+- **Hide images** – Click the toggle to turn it on.
+This will remove all images from the page, leaving only text content.

-- **Hide Gifs**: Toggle on to stop animated GIFs from playing on web pages
+- **Hide GIFs** – Click the toggle to turn it on.
+This will stop animated GIFs from playing on webpages.
+The images will still appear but they will not move.
-- **Hide images**: Toggle on to hide all images on web pages, showing only text content

-Toggle either or both options on based on your needs.

-**Tip:** Use Hide Gifs if moving images are distracting or cause discomfort.
-Use Hide images when you want to focus purely on text or need pages to load faster.
+The toggles will turn green when enabled.
+The changes apply immediately to the current page.

+You can turn on one or both features depending on what you need.

+**Tip:** If you only find the movement distracting but want to see still images, just turn on Hide GIFs.
+If you want a completely text-only experience, turn on Hide images.

 ---